levlup-ai/Real-time-Chat-App-with-Pusher-and-Vue/README.md

-# Real-time Chat App with Pusher and Vue #
+# Real-time Chat App with Stream and Vue #

-* Real-time chat application using Vue.js powered by ChatKit, a service provided by Pusher
+* Real-time chat application using Vue.js powered by Stream, a service provided by getstream.io

 Demonstration repository to develop a Vue.js app with real time interactions.